TheOdinProject/curriculum/web_development_101/database_basics.md

     Also, skip the stuff on relational algebra, XML, and JSON unless you're feeling ambitious.
 All of these database videos can be a bit technical, so don't worry if you don't absorb it all at first -- we'll cover it again in the Rails course.
 The original Coursera course can be found [here](https://class.coursera.org/db/lecture/index).

-3. Do the [Automated Assignments](https://class.coursera.org/db/quiz/index) for the SQL section to get a jump on your understanding for the SQL unit we'll be doing later.
+3. *Note: We are waiting for the Stanford DB course to provide their automated assignments again (which they currently do not!).
+So ignore this step for now.*  Do the [Automated Assignments](https://class.coursera.org/db/quiz/index) for the SQL section to get a jump on your understanding for the SQL unit we'll be doing later.
 Try working with a pen and paper next to you to draw pictures of what's going on.
 Again, you can save the additional sections for extra credit.

 ## Additional Resources